maxcohen31/Laboratory-1/README.md

 # Lab-1

-Repository containing exercises from 'Laboratory 1' course at the University of Pisa.
+Repository containing exercises from 'Laboratory 1' class at the University of Pisa.

 Major: Computer Science